Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Results

-In other words, these features strongly indicate that the noise in the absence of randomization is not well described by a Markovian error model (in light of comment (1) above), and that even the best Markovian error model does not approximate a Pauli model well (in light of comment (2) above).
-Conversely, these features indicate that the noise under PFR is very well described by a Markovian Pauli error model.
-In much simpler terms, the features of non-Pauli error models (i.e., non-trivial off-diagonal matrix elements in the Pauli-Liouville representation~\cite{KSR+14}) are completely absent in the reconstructions of the randomized experiments, as Fig.~\ref{fig:matrix} illustrates.
+These features strongly indicate the noise in the absence of randomization is not well described by a Markovian error model, which follows from comment (1) above.
+Also apparent from comment (2) is that even the best Markovian error model is not well approximated by a Pauli model in the absence of randomization.
+Conversely, these features indicate the noise under PFR is very well described by a Markovian Pauli error model.
+In much simpler terms, the features of non-Pauli error models (i.e., non-trivial off-diagonal matrix elements in the Pauli-Liouville representation~\cite{KSR+14}) are insignificant in the reconstructions of the randomized experiments, as Fig.~\ref{fig:matrix} illustrates.
+These separations are persistent over many repeats of the experiment, and the separation of many orders of magnitude indicates that PFR worked in these experiments not only quantitatively, but qualitatively, i.e., unradomized experiments have strong non-Markovian features, while randomized experiments were well explained by Markovian Pauli error models.